Heatblur-Simulations/f-4e-manual/src/systems/radar/general_operation.md

 The gain can be altered manually.
 This changes how returns are displayed.
 Higher gain settings amplify all echoes but can result in noise and saturation resulting in degraded image.
-Lower gain settings will result in better target contrast, however weaker returns will not be visible, this can degrade detection range.
+Lower gain settings will result in better target contrast; however, weaker returns will not be visible, this can degrade detection range.

 | Too much gain                                       | Perfect gain (2 targets)                          |